hawk-sf/active_directory/README.md

         "groups": ["admins", "users"]
     }

-Accepts either a `JSON` payload, in the format above, or a standard paramater payload.
+Accepts either a `JSON` payload, in the format above, or standard form data.
 Replaces current user info with new data.
 Succesful responses will return `{"result": true}`.
 Non `200` responses will contain an `error` attribute.
 Will return `404` if user doesn't already exist.

 ## `DELETE /users/<userid>` ##
 Succesful responses will return `{"result": true}`.
 Non `200` responses will contain an `error` attribute.
 Will return `404` if user doesn't already exist.